 It is impractical for all schools to work individually with emergency responders and other local agencies.
 It is then necessary to find the right balance and to assign district and school roles early.

 Set a realistic timetable for the preparation process.
 You will not be able to create a comprehensive crisis plan overnight.
 Make sure to take the time to collect essential information, develop the plan, and involve the appropriate people.
 You should also start by identifying who should be involved in developing the crisis plan.
 Delegating responsibilities and putting the process down in manageable steps will help planners develop the plan.

 The next few tabs will take a look at a few other steps to take when creating a crisis plan.

-These are the people who are concerned about the safety of the school and the people who will call for help when a crisis happens.
-Ask them to provide feedback on sections of the plan that pertain to them.
+It's important to identify your "stakeholders" because they each perform the role of planner in the crisis management process.
+They are the people who are concerned about the safety of everyone at the school and they are the people you will call for help when a crisis happens.
+Stakeholders include:

 Before starting to develop your crisis plan, look at existing plans, such as those of the district and local government.
 Ask the following questions:

 Take a look at your schools vulnerabilities, needs, and assets to determine what defines a crisis for your school.
 Do this before assigning roles and responsibilities or collecting supplies needed during a crisis.